CHARTER OAK GREENWAY:

-To start from the Highland Street/Camp Meeting Road parking lot [East End]; Take exit 4 off of I-384 in Manchester.
+To start from the Highland Street/Camp Meeting Road parking lot in Manchester [Central Section]; Take exit 4 off of I-384 in Manchester.
 Westbound; Turn right on Highland St and follow to the parking lot on your right.
 Eastbound; Turn left at the end of the ramp onto Wyllys St, cross over the highway and take a right on Highland St. The parking lot will be 0.3 miles on the right.

-To start from Charter Oak Park [Central]: Take exit 3 off of I-384 in Manchester and go north on Route 83 (Main Street).
+To start from Charter Oak Park in Manchester [Central Section]: Take exit 3 off of I-384 in Manchester and go north on Route 83 (Main Street).
 Take a right onto Charter Oak Street and then another right into the Park.

-To start from Great River Park (Riverfront Trail) [West End]: From I-84 westbound, take exit 54 towards downtown Hartford, then exit 3.
+To start from Great River Park in East Hartford at the Riverfront Trail [Western End]: From I-84 westbound, take exit 54 towards downtown Hartford, then exit 3.
 At end of ramp turn left onto Darlin St and another left onto East River Drive.
 Follow for less then a mile to the park entrance on your right.
 From I-84 east bound, take exit 53 and follow signs for East River Drive.
 Right off the ramp onto East River Drive and follow for about 3/4 of a mile to the park entrance on your right.
 There are brown signs indicating the way.
 Note; Travel south along the trail for 0.5 miles to intersect the Charter Oak Greenway.

 Charter Oak Greenway:

-The paved trail travels west above I-384 to your left and next to Highland St along your right.
+Head up the entrance road where you'll pick up the paved Charter Oak Greenway as it travels West alongside Bolton Notch Pond and out past the Route 44 Commuter Lot.
+An iron red bridge takes you over busy Route 44 after 0.4 miles, then alongside the westbound side of I-384.
+This trail contains hilly sections.
+Travel up to Route 85, where you cross over the highway at 1.3 miles, then travel down alongside the eastbound side of I-384.
+The trail then turns off the highway bringing you out to and across Finley St in Manchester.
+The trail parallels Camp Meeting Rd.
+You cross a small red bridge before crossing Camp Meeting Rd via another iron red bridge.
+You then travel underneath I-384 and up to the Highland Street/Camp Meeting Rd Parking lot at 2.9 miles.
+A large sign board is located next to the parking lot that has information concerning the East Coast Greenway.
+The trail travels West above I-384 to your left and next to Highland St along your right.
 A cross-light over Wyllys St brings you to some picnic tables across from the Highland Park Market where you can grab some refreshments.
 Slight hill down to another crosswalk.
 Utilize caution as this is an on/off ramp for the highway.
-The trail then continues downhill away from Highland St where you'll cross two bridges over Birch Mountain Brook before traveling underneath Gardner St. This brings you to an intersection at 1.2 miles.
+The trail then continues downhill away from Highland St where you'll cross two bridges over Birch Mountain Brook before traveling underneath Gardner St. This brings you to an intersection at 4.1 miles.

-Note; Right is a short spur trail up to Gardner Street West.
+Note; Right is a short spur trail up to Gardner St West.

 Note; The paved trail that heads left underneath I-384 takes you up to Spring St and over to Globe Hollow Field & Reservoir.

-Note; The Capt.
-John Bissell Trail (See below) heads right through the tunnel.
+Note; The Charter Oak Greenway; Northern Extension/Capt.
+John Bissell Trail (See Below) heads right, North, through the tunnel.

-The Charter Oak Trail continues straight coming alongside I-84.
-Come to a spur trail on your left at 7.5 miles.
+The Charter Oak Greenway continues straight, West, coming alongside I-84.
+Come to a spur trail on your left at 10.4 miles.

 Note; This 0.2 mile spur trail takes you up to Veterans Memorial Park.

 Continuing straight the trail heads downhill.
-Just before Forbes St in East Hartford, the trail turns right at 8.2 miles.
-Straight dead ends at Forbes St. The trail continues west alongside I-84.
-Come to Simmons Rd at 9.2 miles and head left out to Cumberland Dr. A short on-road section along Simmons Rd (low volume/sidewalk available) brings you out to Silver Lane.
+Just before Forbes St in East Hartford, the trail turns right at 11.1 miles.
+Straight dead ends at Forbes St. The trail continues alongside I-84.
+Come to Simmons Rd at 12.1 miles and head left, South, out to Cumberland Dr. A short on-road section along Simmons Rd (low volume/sidewalk available) brings you out to Silver Lane.
 Cross-light takes you over to Rentschler Field where you'll pick up the paved trail again.
-The trail travels right past Rentschler Field Stadium and out to E Hartford Blvd where you'll find a cross-walk at 9.9 miles.
+The trail travels right, West, past the Rentschler Field Stadium parking lots and out to E Hartford Blvd where the trail continues right.
+Come to a cross-walk at 12.9 miles.

-Note; A detour of 1.6 miles is necessary for the foreseeable future.
-Continue straight alongside E Hartford Blvd out to Silver Lane.
+Continue straight out to Silver Lane.
 Head left on-road (sidewalk available) [Not recommended for kids on bikes] and you'll come to Mercer Ave on your left after 0.5 miles.
 Travel down Mercer Ave (residential/sidewalk available) then turn right on Pratt St (use Sisson St if coming from the west).
 Follow Pratt St to Smart St and turn left.
 A quick right along Lilac St will bring you to Main St after 1.4 miles where you'll find a cross-light.
-Travel south (left) along Main St (sidewalk available) and you'll come to Willow St after 1.6 miles [11.6 miles].
+Travel South (left) along Main St (sidewalk available) and you'll come to Willow St after 1.6 miles [14.5 miles].

-To travel along the Capt.
-John Bissell Trail; Head through the tunnel and underneath I-84 along the paved trail, which is also in poor condition.
-A long descent brings you alongside the Hockanum River at 0.4 miles and then the trail loops back up alongside an off-ramp and crosses over the river.
+From the Charter Oak Greenway/Charter Oak Greenway; Northern Extension junction in East Hartford [Southern End] Head North through the tunnel and underneath I-84 along the paved Charter Oak Greenway; Northern Extension.
+Here, you cross into Manchester.
+A long descent brings you alongside the Hockanum River at 0.4 miles and then the trail Loops back up alongside an off-ramp and crosses over the river.
 A gradual climb brings you up to Route 44 where you utilize a cross-light to the other side at 1.1 miles.

 Note; Heading left for 0.1 miles, the trail brings you to the entrance for WICKHAM PARK (a nice side trip).